Learn something new every day More Info... by email

 Telemark skiing is a type of mountain ski touring.
 The telemark, also called the free heel, has the heel free and not attached to the ski to make the telemark turn.
 Yo-yoing is mountain skiing on a climbing rack set out on a hill for both ascents and descents.

 Twin-tip skiing uses skis with both ends that are narrow.
-Twin-tip design allows for easy spins as well as backwards take offs.
+Twin-tip design allows for easy spins as well as backward take offs.
 Freeride, which is all terrain skiing on non-groomed snow, and freestyle, which is skiing with many jumps, flips, and spins, are two types of twin-tip.

 Heliskiing takes place in areas accessed only by a helicopter.
 The terrain is varied and the snow is ungroomed.
 Sometimes forest areas are skied or other times only open slopes are skied during heliskiing.